How to Apply

 For more information, view our ABA Standard 509 Information Report.

-We are also accepting applications for our Fall 2021 term which begins on August 23, 2021.
+We are currently accepting applications for our Fall 2021 term which begins on August 23, 2021.
 The application deadline is August 6, 2021.
 We encourage you to submit your application by early June to provide adequate time for review.

 Step-by-Step Guide to the Coastal Law Admissions Procedure